CEO, Vermont Smoke & Cure

 Mark L Shepard

-Founder and CEO of Restoration Agriculture Development LLC and Forest Agriculture Enterprises LLC, Designer and Operator of New Forest Farms LLC
+Restoration Agriculture Development, Forest Agriculture Enterprises and New Forest Farms

 FW Olin Distinguished Professor and Co-Founder and Co-Chairman of Conscious Capitalism Inc.

 Raj Sisodia is FW Olin Distinguished Professor of Global Business and Whole Foods Market Research Scholar in Conscious Capitalism at Babson College, and Co-Founder and Co-Chairman of Conscious Capitalism Inc. He has a Ph.
 D. in Marketing from Columbia University.
 Raj is co-author of the New York Times and Wall Street Journal bestseller Conscious Capitalism: Liberating the Heroic Spirit of Business (2013), Wall Street Journal bestseller Everybody Matters (2015) and the seminal Firms of Endearment (2014).
 He was named one of “Ten Outstanding Trailblazers of 2010” by Good Business International, and one of the “Top 100 Thought Leaders in Trustworthy Business Behavior” by Trust Across America for 2010 and 2011.
 Raj received an honorary doctorate from Johnson & Wales University in 2016.
 He has published ten books and over 100 academic articles.
 He is on the Board of Directors at The Container Store and a trustee of Conscious Capitalism Inc.